AndrewBMartin/MetaModel/README.md

   - Easily take snapshots of the state of your model at any time
   - Recreate any state of your model without having to store multiple versions of the  model
-  - Design pattern works with any optimization solver that exposes an API
+  - Works with any optimization solver that exposes an API

 ## What is a MetaModel?